How to Use the Budget Tool

 Deleting Items

-To delete an item in the Weekly View:
+To delete an item from the monthly worksheet:

 1. Find the item you want to delete